pborreli/www/source/blog/2014-05-29-vagrant-cloud-end-of-beta.html.markdown

 ### Private Cloud

-These features (box hosting, custom shares, organizations and ACLs) are also all avaiable in Vagrant Private Cloud, which interested organizations have been testing during the beta period.
+These features (box hosting, custom shares, organizations and ACLs) are also all available in Vagrant Private Cloud, which interested organizations have been testing during the beta period.

 Vagrant Private Cloud shares the same codebase as what is running publicly